syncthing/docs/advanced/folder-uselargeblocks.rst

 .. versionadded:: 1.2.0

-    As of Syncthing 1.2.0 large blocks always enabled and the configuration option has been removed.
+    As of Syncthing 1.2.0 large blocks are always enabled and this configuration option has been removed.

 .. versionadded:: 1.1.0